 Volume 5 (1932-May 1934) was published in June 2020, edited by Sandra Spanier and Miriam B. Mandel, with associate volume editors Krista Quesenberry, Verna Kale, and Albert J. DeFazio III.

-Volume 6 (June 1934-June 1936) is forthcoming in 2024, edited by Sandra Spanier, Verna Kale, and Miriam B. Mandel, with associate volume editor Ross K. Tangedal.
-This volume also includes an Appendix of Earlier Letters, letters that have come to light after publication of the volumes in which they would have appeared.
+Volume 6 (June 1934-June 1936) was published in May 2024, edited by Sandra Spanier, Verna Kale, and Miriam B. Mandel, with associate volume editor Ross K. Tangedal.
+This volume also includes an Appendix of Earlier Letters, letters that have come to light after the publication of the volumes in which they would have appeared.

 For the latest updates, visit https://www.facebook.com/HemingwayLetters